Leukoplakia: More than just White Patches in the Mouth

 White patches on mouth due to leukoplakia

-This article is your guide to understanding what leukoplakia really is—its key features, risks, treatment, and how to prevent it from getting worse.
+This article is your complete guide to understanding leukoplakia—what it is, how to recognize it, the risks involved, treatment options, and how to keep it from getting worse.

 Understanding Leukoplakia